adrianB3/lab_sacap/README.md

 # lab_sacap

-This are the simulation from the Sacap lab :smiley:
+This are the simulations from the Sacap lab :smiley: